-While many of her classmates spent their summers as interns in corporate cubicles, Jubilee Marshall '19 CLAS spent hers exploring cemeteries.
+While many of her classmates spent their summers before senior year as interns in corporate cubicles, Jubilee Marshall '19 CLAS was exploring cemeteries.

 “As I started looking into Bethel Burying Ground, I found more and more sites with similar histories—black burial sites that had been paved over or turned into gas stations and were then rediscovered during the course of normal city construction,” Jubilee says.
 “It raised questions that I wanted to be able to answer.”

-Jubilee applied for and received a Villanova Undergraduate Research Fellowship, which provides financial support for student summer research.
+Jubilee applied for and received a VURF, which provides financial support for student summer research.
 She then got to work.

-Jubilee’s ongoing research project is not the only thing that will keep her busy during her senior year at Villanova.
-She is a History Communication Fellow for the College of Liberal Arts and Sciences’ Lepage Center for History in the Public Interest.
-In addition to her History major, she is pursuing a concentration in Peace and Justice as well as minors in Political Science and Economics.
+Jubilee’s ongoing research project was not the only thing that kept her busy during her senior year.
+She served as a History Communication Fellow for the College of Liberal Arts and Sciences’ Lepage Center for History in the Public Interest.